kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

        * 1: true
    * - cc_list
      - int
      - Contact list ID, if the email is sent, this contactlist also receives it.
-Only works if BCC List is enabled.
+       Only works if the BCC List feature is enabled for customer.
      -

 Request Example